 If a member of staff does feel the need to come forward with a mental health issue, then employers should do everything in their power to provide that individual with a compassionate forum in which to share their feelings and concerns.

 As such, it’s essential that companies do everything in their power to avoid becoming part of this problem.
-If bosses are unhelpful or dismissive of their employees’ mental health concerns - or choose to be less willing to provide those staff members with opportunities to progress or develop - then they will be seriously damaging their relationship with their workforce, as well as opening themselves up to accusations of illegal discrimination.
+If bosses are unhelpful or dismissive of someone's mental health concerns - or choose to be less willing to provide those staff members with opportunities to progress or develop - then they will be seriously damaging their relationship with their workforce, as well as opening themselves up to accusations of illegal discrimination.

 There will be certain circumstances in which it is appropriate for a company to adjust the way an employee is handled due to mental health concerns, but this should always be done with sensitivity, for the betterment - and with the full agreement - of the staff member in question.